-Mom’s Monkey Bread—small dough balls rolled in cinnamon sugar, put into a bundt pan and sprinkled with brown sugar and butter.
-The perfect treat for breakfast or an afternoon snack.
-Everyone loves the fun of pulling it apart!
+You will love eating my Mom’s Monkey Bread—small dough balls rolled in a cinnamon sugar mixture, placed into a Bundt pan, and sprinkled with brown sugar and butter.
+It is the perfect breakfast treat or afternoon snack.
+The entire family loves the fun of pulling it apart!

 SAVE THIS MONKEY BREAD RECIPE TO YOUR FAVORITE PINTEREST BOARD!

 What is Monkey Bread?

 Monkey bread consists of some sort of bread dough, like biscuit dough, cinnamon rolls, or even homemade dough.
 These dough pieces are then rolled in a cinnamon-sugar mixture, placed in a greased Bundt pan, and drizzled with buttery brown sugar.

 This fun recipe is called “monkey bread” because you pick it apart with your fingers like a monkey would!
 That is kind of a goofy name for this ooey-gooey treat if you think about it.
 You might also hear it called bubble bread or pull-apart bread.

 To make this easy monkey bread recipe, you only need a few simple ingredients:

 - 2 loaves of Rhodes Bake-and-Serve bread, thawed